spences10/blog.scottspence.me/src/pages/2018/2018-01-04-wsl-setup/index.md

 sure I'll figure out eventually but as of right now I'm still not entirely certain what it was that was causing the slowness.

-So I have had to set up my development environment again from scratch, lukily for me I keep all of my settings and config information in a repo
+So I have had to set up my development environment again from scratch, luckily for me I keep all my settings and config information in a GitHub [repo][settingsrepo]

 Here's how I set up Windows Subsystem Linux for my development environment.